 Occasionally, space may be available for additional students after offers for early admissions have been made.
 If so, additional applications may be reviewed for late admissions.
 The deadline for application materials for late admissions is May 1.

-Transfer students holding a current NC EMT-P or National Registry certification, may apply during any semester through the EMC Program Director.
+Transfer students holding a current NC EMT-Paramedic or National Registry Paramedic certification, may apply during any semester through the Residential EMC Program Director.